 The two categories are orthogonal by construction.
 Events are first considered for the merged category, and those failing this selection are passed on to the selection criteria for the resolved category.
 This helps improve the overall sensitivity of the analysis to different regions of parameter space.

-Events with any loosely reconstructed tau lepton candidate with $\pt>20\GeV$, $\abs{\eta}<2.3$ and $\abs{d_{z}}<0.2\unit{cm}$ are vetoed in all analyis regions, where $d_{z}$ is the longitudinal impact parameter.
-Events containing an isolated photon candidate with $\pt>20\GeV$, $\abs{\eta}<2.5$, and passing loose identification criteria with 90\% efficiency, are also vetoed in all analyis regions.
+Events with any loosely reconstructed tau lepton candidate with $\pt>20\GeV$, $\abs{\eta}<2.3$ and $\abs{d_{z}}<0.2\unit{cm}$ are vetoed in all analysis regions, where $d_{z}$ is the longitudinal impact parameter.
+Events containing an isolated photon candidate with $\pt>20\GeV$, $\abs{\eta}<2.5$, and passing loose identification criteria with 90\% efficiency, are also vetoed in all analysis regions.